ademidek/NBATeamPoints/README.md

 ## Research Topics

-(__TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed)

-* (3 points) Unit testing with Jest
+Unit testing with Jest
-    * I'm going to be using the Jest framework for unit testing
-* (5 points) tailwind.css
-    * using tailwind.css as the css framework; it's a challenging library to learn, so I've assigned it 5 points

-8 points total out of 8 required points
+Tailwind.css as the css framework

 ## [Link to Initial Main Project File](app.mjs)